AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

     external view
     returns (uint128);
 ```
-This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApps Staking and returns the staked amount.
+This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApp staking and returns the staked amount.

 ```jsx
 function checkStakerStatusOnContract(address evmAddress, address stakingContract)
     external view
     returns (uint128);
 ```
-This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApps Staking on the specified contract and returns the staked amount.
+This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApp staking on the specified contract and returns the staked amount.

 ## Create a simple dApp using AstarBase

-We will work on a simple “Hello World” dApp which has a simple frontend to show a practical use case of AstarBase.
+Let's work on a simple “Hello World” dApp with a simple front end, to show a practical use case of AstarBase.

 Our showcase checks if certain user is a registered user in AstarBase.
-One application of this would be to pick a loyal user.
+An application of this would be to pick a loyal user and reward them.

 ### Step 1:
 First, we will create a simple front end.
 In this example, we use React.js by running the command below.